shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 **Waterfall**

-#### A sequential design process first presented by Herbert Benington in 1956, originally used in manufacturing and construction.
+#### A linear sequential design process first presented by Herbert Benington in 1956, originally used in manufacturing and construction.
 At this time no other methodologies existed and as such this method was adapted for software development.

-It is based on the following phases:
+It is a Linear Process Model based on the following phases:
 1. Conception
 2. Initiation
 3. Analysis